 - Sitting on the floor of the cage for long periods of time

-Egg binding is a life-threatening condition that’s often fatal if left untreated.
-If the signs are missed, the affected parrot may die suddenly in a matter of hours.
+Egg binding is a life-threatening condition that’s often fatal if left unresolved.

-Psittacosis, or parrot fever, is a bacterial zoonotic disease that can affect parrots and other animals, including humans.
+Psittacosis, or parrot fever, is a bacterial disease that can affect parrots and other animals.
 When it affects birds, it’s also known as avian chlamydiosis.
-The disease originated in parrots, and is caused by a bacterium called Chlamydia psittaci.
+The disease originated in parrots and is caused by a bacterium called Chlamydia psittaci.

 - Nasal or eye discharge